 Many women in Calgary are privately struggling with income, housing and food insecurity, and other critical basic needs issues.
-At the Women’s Centre we believe all women must have their basic needs met.
+At the Women’s Centre, we believe that all women must have their basic needs met.

-Volunteer lawyers provide free, half-hour, legal advice sessions to women.
-The Women’s Centre’s legal advice clinic is aimed at providing women with the preliminary information and support they may need to access the legal system.
-The clinic addresses family and other types of law, but not criminal law.
-All women are welcome, but appointments are required.
+Volunteer lawyers provide free, half-hour legal advice sessions to women.
+These sessions aim to provide a starting point when accessing the legal system.
+The clinics address family issues, civil cases, immigration and other types of law, but not criminal law.
+All women are welcome; appointments required.

 At the Women’s Centre, women can access information on resources and services, women’s issues and upcoming events.

 Women can order, pay for and pick-up Good Food Boxes at the Women’s Centre.
 The boxes consist of low-cost seasonal fresh fruits and vegetables.